technolkar/Voice-Controlled-Humanoid-Robot-/README.md

 Despite these hurdles, continuous teamwork and persistence led to a fully functional humanoid prototype.

+# Circuit Diagram

+Base Circuit Design

+This circuit controls the robot’s base movement, enabling line following, obstacle avoidance, and IoT-controlled driving.

+Main Components

+Arduino UNO (Left Section) – Controls line following & obstacle avoidance

+NodeMCU (Right Section) – Enables IoT-based control through a mobile app

+L298 Motor Drivers (2 Units) – Drive the DC motors on the 4-wheel base

+IR Sensors – Detect black and white lines for line following

+Ultrasonic Sensor – Detects obstacles and measures distance

+12V Batteries (2 Units) – Power supply for Arduino, NodeMCU, and motor drivers

+🔹 Connection Breakdown
+🧭 Line Following and Obstacle Avoidance (Left Section – Arduino UNO)

+IR Sensors → Arduino UNO:

+The OUT pins of the two IR sensors connect to the digital pins (e.g., D2, D3) of the Arduino.

+Used to sense the track (black/white line).

+Ultrasonic Sensor → Arduino UNO:

+Trig pin → D9, Echo pin → D10 of Arduino.

+Measures distance and prevents collision with objects.

+Arduino UNO → L298 Motor Driver (Left):

+Digital pins D5, D6, D7, D8 control IN1–IN4 of the L298 driver.

+Enables direction and speed control of two DC motors (left side).

+L298 Motor Driver → Motors:

+Two DC motors are connected at Output1 & Output2 terminals.

+Power Supply:

+12V battery connected to L298’s Vcc and Arduino’s Vin (via regulated input).

+📶 IoT-Based Base Control (Right Section – NodeMCU)

+NodeMCU → L298 Motor Driver (Right):

+Digital pins D1, D2, D3, D4 connect to IN1–IN4 of the second L298 driver.

+Controls the second pair of DC motors (right side).

+Power Supply:

+Separate 12V battery powers the L298 driver and NodeMCU (through onboard 5V regulator).

+⚡ Working Principle

+The Arduino handles autonomous functions (line following or obstacle avoidance).

+The NodeMCU takes over when IoT mode is enabled, controlling the motors wirelessly via the mobile app.

+Only one mode (IoT or Autonomous) is active at a time, selected by a switch or program condition.

 # 🏆 Achievements

 Presented at multiple National-Level Technical Events.